aeternity/protocol/serializations.md

 ###### Channel off-chain pinned block for on-chain environment

-Each update can be optionally based on an on-chain block that is used for an environment for on-chain lookups: accounts, oracles queries, responses and etc. This is to improve the process of both reaching an off-chain consensus regarding changes and having more predictable on-chain forced progress executions.
+Each channel round can be optionally based on an on-chain block that is used for an environment for on-chain lookups: accounts, oracles queries, responses and etc. It can be used both on-chain and off-chain.

+When used in a force progess it applies to the forced contract call and improves predictability of the execution.

+When used in an off-chain transaction it defines the environment in which the adjacent updates are based upon.
+This is only used in an off-chain environment and enhances the consesus reaching between channel participants.
+When the off-chain is being provided on-chain as a payload, this pinned environment is not taken into account as it determines only the off-chain's state.

 ```
 [ <hash>      :: binary()